 Nowadays, digital transformation is extremely important in the economy, like in other aspects of life.
 How does it affect a company like yours – in sales or before?

 Everywhere.
 Digital transformation has been the topic of conversation for quite a few years, even though some only speak about it, others want it, while some haven’t even considered it.
 Personally, I think digital transformation is the infrastructure of the 21st century.
 Without it, the company can’t be successful.
-Not only in sales, but also in business processes and their optimisation.
+Not only in sales but also in business processes and their optimization.
 We’re implementing a digital transformation of the entire company – not only in sales and marketing, but everywhere in logistics, production, maintenance and repairs, and consumer services.

 Innovativeness and digital transformation have become regular features in the company, and will in two years become hygiene factors of every company.
-The same will happen with robotisation.
+The same will happen with robotization.
 We don’t wish to replace people with robots, but to have robots as an aid, as tools for employees to make work easier – it should reduce the physical workload and allow a more mental and creative approach.

 Do you still reward your employees who have the lowest amount of rejected products?

 This year, our employees had a “piggybank” – the less rejected products, the higher the bonus.
 Because of better work and thus less rejected products, their piggybank accumulated 150,000 euro, which will be divided among them.
 They can thus see how they can contribute to the changes – how something that would otherwise be rejected contributes to their bonus.
-The piggybank was set for each month, and they had something to look forward to: the more they contributed to the piggybank, the more they received at the end.
-In the end, employees and the company profit from less mistakes.
+The piggybank was set for each month, and they had something to look forward to the more they contributed to the piggybank, the more they received at the end.
+In the end, employees and the company profit from fewer mistakes.

-In our society, the lack of ethics stands out prominently – corruption is rampant, reports of corruption in the health care are once again filling the headlines.
+In our society, the lack of ethics stands out prominently – corruption is rampant, reports of corruption in health care are once again filling the headlines.
 Do you see any opportunities for us, as a society, to improve?

 We have to start with our values.
 Each company has to set its values and respect them.
 We can’t do without them.
-Nowadays, unfortunately, we’re in such a rush that we’re over-emphasising the results, but don’t put enough emphasis on people, who are the driving force behind everything, behind the entire progress.
+Nowadays, unfortunately, we’re in such a rush that we’re over-emphasizing the results, but don’t put enough emphasis on people, who are the driving force behind everything, behind the entire progress.
 We thus forget ethics, respect, modesty, openness, honesty.
-If we want the people to change, we have to first provide the knowledge.
+If we want people to change, we have to first provide the knowledge.
 And this doesn’t happen by itself.

 In Slovenia, there aren’t many successful women in positions such as yours.
-However, we do know that such endeavours have been alive and persistent for some years even in Slovenia.
+However, we do know that such endeavors have been alive and persistent for some years even in Slovenia.
 Will women in Slovenia reach important managerial positions, or will we have to once again use quotas to reach this goal?

 Relationships between genders are changing in our society, but slowly.
 Personally, I think that every supervisory board should include at least two women, depending on the total number of supervisors, of course.
 Why?
 Because women are more persistent, are not afraid of challenges, they seek solutions, and move on.
 Men have their focus, which is good, as there is no successful company without focus.
 They still often think that women, because of their roles as mothers, housewives, wives, can’t spend as much time in sessions and meetings.
 My message to men is to not be afraid of women.
 Women can handle it.
 Another question is, how much do women themselves want to be at the forefront?
 I am noticing changes in this regard, especially with younger generations.
 I think women should be given more opportunities to express their own vision, as their perspective of the world is also needed.
-The world with only men would not be pretty.
+A world with only men would not be pretty.
 That is why two opposites were created, a woman and a man, and I firmly believe that we can be much stronger together.